tubbo/bowery/README.md

-This will generate an `application.js` file in **app/assets/javascripts** that contain all of your Bowery-installed components direct from the Assetfile.
+This will generate an `application.js` file in **app/assets/javascripts** that contain all of your Bowery-installed components direct from the Componentfile.
 You can also specify `--path` to customize where this file is stored and what it is called.
 Defaults to **app/assets/javascripts/application.{js|css}**.